Distributed Bare-Bones Communication in Wireless Networks: Introduction

 \section{Introduction}

-We consider ad-hoc wireless networks in which the effects of interference are determined by the signal-to-interference-plus-noise ratio (SINR) model.
-The extent to which such networks can support distributed communication depends on the capabilities of nodes (such as collision detection) and information that can be used in codes of algorithms (such as the geographic coordinates of nodes).
-This paper explores how restricted nodes can and still participate in efficient distributed communication in wireless networks, subject to certain technical specifications of the wireless model.
+We consider wireless networks in which the effects of interference are determined by the signal-to-interference-plus-noise ratio (SINR) model.
+The extent to which such networks can support distributed communication depends on nodes' capabilities, like the ability to detect signals' collisions (caused by two or more neighbors transmitting simultaneously), and on the information that can be used in codes of algorithms, such as coordinates of nodes in a Cartesian coordinate system in a plane.
+We demonstrate that efficient distributed communication can be carried out by a wireless network whose nodes have severely limited power.

-Nodes of a network are placed in a two-dimensional Euclidean space.
-What we call the communication graph of a network has the network's nodes as graph vertices and a pair of nodes $(u,w)$ make an edge when~$w$ can successfully receive a message transmitted by~$u$ when no other node is transmitting simultaneously.
-We denote the maximum degree of a node in the communication graph by~$\Delta$.
-Nodes cannot detect collisions produced by interfering transmissions.
-We work with the SINR model that combines the weak connectivity assumptions formulated by Daum et al.~\cite{DGKN13} and the weak sensitivity (weak devices) assumptions formulated by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}, see also~\cite{JurdzinskiK-encyclopedia}.
+We assume that the nodes of a wireless network are positioned in a two-dimensional Euclidean space.
+This is abstracted into an associated graph structure called the communication graph of the network.
+The nodes of the network serve as vertices of the communication graph.
+A pair of such vertices $(u,w)$ makes an edge in the communication graph if~$w$ can successfully receive a message transmitted by~$u$ when no other node transmits simultaneously, and vice versa.
+We use $\Delta$ to denote a maximum node-degree in a communication graph, and $D$ to denote a diameter of this graph.

+We want to distinguish certain vertices of a communication graph such that they together make a \emph{backbone} of the graph.
+We call these vertices \emph{backbone vertices}.
+Backbone vertices induce a subgraph of a constant degree in the communication graph that has its diameter asymptotically equal to that of the whole communication graph and such that every node outside the backbone is connected to some backbone vertex.